 Utopia

-Reaching [[utopia]] is the most important goal for humanity, I wanted to create a vision into a potential version of it.
+Reaching [[utopia]] is the most important goal for humanity, and I wanted to create a vision of a potential version of it.
 This piece also marks the first time I created an animation using Bryce.

 Finite

-[[Memento Mori]] Nothing lasts forever, so we may as well come to terms with it and try to develop some exceptance towards the situation.
+[[Memento Mori]] Nothing lasts forever, so we may as well come to terms with it and try to develop some acceptance towards the situation.

 Venus